 The co-editor of this “Diary”, Ronald Wells, has greatly enhanced this chapter, as he has other chapters, by his remarkable attention to the Hasselblad images and panoramas obtained at various stations.
 The reader’s experience, as well as that of the author, penetrates far more deeply into the exploration of the valley of Taurus-Littrow as a result of Dr. Wells’ work than otherwise would be possible.

 As before, the liberal use of endnotes, distinguishing between subjects and sources is aided by the consistent use of different font styles and colors in the text.
-The first endnote of each chapter repeats the explanation of these color codes.
+The first endnote of the chapter repeats the explanation of these color codes.

-Copyright © by Harrison H. Schmitt, 2017.
-All rights reserved.
+Copyright © by Harrison H. Schmitt, 2020, All rights reserved.